An Introduction to Children's Ministry

 Jesus commissioned his church to preach the gospel.
 Children’s ministry supports this mission in several ways.
 The church grows through conversions of children and of parents.
 Many families who have children are searching for a church home.
 If children feel comfortable and welcome at church, the parents are more likely to come back.
 Herb Miller says that if a family’s desire for a strong youth program is not met, regardless of other programs in the church, the family will not come back.

 The church also has a responsibility to spiritually nourish all children who attend, to disciple them and help them build bonds of friendship.
-All the efforts have the ultimate goal of preparing children to accept Jesus into their lives.
+All the efforts have the ultimate goal of helping children build a good relationship with Jesus.

 Mission statement of children’s ministry

-The goal of children's ministry is to lead children toward knowing and accepting Jesus Christ as their Lord and Savior.
+The goal of children’s ministry is to lead children toward knowing Jesus Christ as their Lord and Savior.
 To achieve this goal, we emphasize the following five areas:

 - Formal instruction, such as occurs in children’s church classes.